 In India, environmental protection was not much of an issue till the mid-1980’s.
 That is, environmental protection as a whole was never seriously considered.
-The government did enact various legislation pertaining to the environment in the 1970’s and 80’s; most notably the Water Act, 1974, Air Act, 1981, Indian Forest Policy, 1988.
+The government did enact various legislation pertaining to the environment in the 1970’s and 80’s: the Water Act, 1974; the Air Act, 1981; Indian Forest Policy, 1988.
 But it took two major pushes, one from the international community and one from the national community, to create the Environment Protection Act.

 The international impetus came in the form of the Stockholm conference in 1972, to discuss Humans and their role in the Environment.
 This legislation was a way to implement India’s promises for protecting the environment.
 The process received a major push when the Bhopal Gas Tragedy happened in 1984, leading to thousands of deaths overnight in a gas leak that happened in Bhopal.
 The lack of legislation pertaining to such accidents was the reason the perpetrators as well as the company went scott-free.
 India was furious, spurring the government into action.